Public Viewing of Hospital Charges

 Total Price is the amount actually paid to a hospital.
 Hospitals are paid by health plans and/or patients, but the total amount paid is significantly less than the starting charges.

-Medicare pays hospitals much less than the hospital charge and typically less than their total costs.
+Medicare and Medicaid pay hospitals according to a set fee schedule depending on the service provided, much less than the hospital's total charge and actually less than their costs.

 Commercial insurers negotiate discounts with hospitals on behalf of their enrollees and pay hospitals at varying discount levels, but much less than starting charges.

-4. How can I use this hospital charge information for comparing prices?Charge information is not necessarily useful for consumers who are "comparison shopping" between hospitals because the descriptions for a particular service could vary from hospital to hospital and what is included in that description.
+HOW CAN I USE THIS HOSPITAL CHARGE INFORMATION TO COMPARE PRICES?Charge information is not necessarily useful for consumers who are "comparison shopping" between hospitals because the descriptions for a particular service could vary from hospital to hospital and what is included in that description.
 It is difficult to try to independently compare the charges for a procedure at one facility versus another.
 An actual procedure is comprised of numerous components from several different departments - room and board, laboratory, other diagnostics, pharmaceuticals, therapies, etc.

 A patient who has the specific insurance codes for services requested, available from their physician, can better gauge charge estimates across hospitals.
 Ask your physician to provide the technical name of the procedure that has been recommended as well as the specific ICD and CPT codes for service.